Sep 18, 2024

 Challenges and best practices for implementing IAM and PAM solutions

 IAM and PAM are rolled out in a sequential process, starting with IAM implementation.
 IAM can be complex to install and configure.
 Installation requires planning and mapping users to access levels.
-The plan must ensure that all employees and use cases are covered.

 Integrating an IAM system with an existing infrastructure can add complexity to the installation.
 If you are running a legacy system, like an older database, you may have to perform customizations for integration.